-- The EMMS system measures the percentage of alternative-fuel vehicles within each of our members' delivery fleets.
+- The SMMS system measures the percentage of alternative-fuel vehicles within each of our members' delivery fleets.
 We publish performance figures and case studies in our sustainability report to encourage increased uptake.
-In 2017, alternative-fuel vehicles made up 23.3% of total reported vehicles, representing an impressive increase from the 10% recorded in 2008.
-The number of electric vehicles increased between 2016 and 2017 by over 42,000, accounting for 48.7% of all alternative-fuel vehicles / alternative-fuel-capable vehicles (this was 28.9% in 2016) - In 2017, eight EMMS participants solely used renewable electricity, while 18 participants (~90%) reported purchasing or generating some form of green electricity in their CMP Questionnaire. - The percentage of green electricity as a proportion of total electricity consumption within the group was 30% in 2017 (2016: 28%). - As part of its company car policy, IPC incentivises its employees to opt for a greener car in order to limit IPC's carbon footprint.
-IPC also provides its employees with eco-driving advice in order to limit fuel consumption.
+The SMMS group has grown its collective AFV fleet from 65,000 (12% of total vehicles) in 2012 to over 130,000 (22%) in 2019, a particularly impressive feat given the challenging market conditions.
+Reported electric vehicles also increased from 82,000 vehicles in 2018 to 87,000 in 2019, and represents 15% of total vehicles. - In 2019, seven SMMS participants solely used renewable electricity, and a further six use more than 90%. - The group has successfully increased its use of renewable electricity from 14% of total electricity use in 2012 to 31% in 2019. - As part of its company car policy, IPC incentivises its employees to opt for a greener car in order to limit IPC's carbon footprint.
 Also, the purchase of bicycles (especially the folding bike) by employees via the company has been very successful.